-♦ Gigaset handsets

-- Up to 100 handsets can be connected and up to 30 calls conducted simultaneously. - Subscribers can accept or initiate calls in all DECT cells with their handset (Roaming), and can also switch between the DECT cells during a call (Handover).
+- Gigaset handsets - Up to 100 handsets can be connected and up to 30 calls conducted simultaneously.
+The following handsets are recommended: Gigaset SL610H, SL400H, S810H, E49H. - Subscribers can accept or initiate calls in all DECT cells with their handset (Roaming), and can also switch between the DECT cells during a call (Handover).

-◆ PABX
+PABX

-You can connect your DECT telephone system to a PABX for VoIP, ISDN or analogue telephony, e.g., a Gigaset T640 PRO.
+You can connect your DECT telephone system to a PABX for VoIP, ISDN or analogue telephony, e.g., a Gigaset T500 PRO.